zama-ai/concrete-ml/docs/getting-started/concepts.md

 ### II.
 Model deployment

+1. **pre-processing:** Data owners can encrypt data and store it in a [data-frame](../built-in-models/encrypted_dataframe.md) for further processing on a server.
+The server can pre-process such data, to prepare it for encrypted training or inference.
+Clients generate keys, encrypt and decrypt data-frames, while the Concrete ML-enabled server has pre-compiled circuits that perform pre-processing.
-1. **client/server deployment:** In a client/server setting, the model can be exported in a way that:
+1. **client/server model deployment:** In a client/server setting, Concrete ML models can be exported in a way that:
    - allows the client to generate keys, encrypt, and decrypt.
    - provides a compiled model that can run on the server to perform inference on encrypted data.
 1. **key generation:** The data owner (client) needs to generate a set of keys: a private key (to encrypt/decrypt their data and results) and a public evaluation key (for the model's FHE evaluation on the server).